Leody Taveras Player Props: Rangers vs. Royals

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings compiled by the Royals pitching staff last season ranked 25th in the big leagues.
+- The Royals have a 5.22 team ERA that ranks 24th among all league pitching staffs.

-- The Royals had the 27th-ranked team ERA across all MLB pitching staffs (4.72).
+- The Royals rank 24th in baseball in home runs given up (25 total, 1.4 per game).

-- Royals pitchers combined to surrender 173 total home runs at a rate of 1.1 per game (17th in baseball).
+- Singer gets the start for the Royals, his fourth of the season.
+He is 1-1 with a 7.88 ERA and 15 strikeouts in 16 2/3 innings pitched.

-- Keller (2-1) gets the starting nod for the Royals in his fourth start of the season.
-He's put together a 2.12 ERA in 17 2/3 innings pitched, with 16 strikeouts.
+- In his most recent time out on Saturday against the Atlanta Braves, the righty went five innings, giving up eight earned runs while surrendering 10 hits.

-- His most recent time out came on Thursday against the Texas Rangers, when the right-hander went 6 2/3 innings, surrendering one earned run while giving up three hits.
+- In three games this season, the 26-year-old has a 7.88 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .308 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.